-Implementation: Partner with Valley Vision to train businesses to use the BRI toolkit which will prepare business for weather-related risks to daily operations.
+Implementation: Partner with Valley Vision to train businesses to use the Business Resiliency Initiative (BRI) toolkit, which prepares businesses for weather-related risks to daily operations.
 Aspects of the BRI toolkit include:

 - preparation of a hazard vulnerability assessment, which identifies the greatest risks and hazards facing individual businesses;

 - review of existing resiliency;

 - development of a business continuity plan;

 - testing of business continuity plans through drills and exercises; and

 - engagement in community outreach.